Welcome to Bryant School

 (C) A scientific study reported in Science Vol. 318, November 30, 2007 that Tools children performed better on measures of Executive Function than students who were trained in the district’s version of Balanced Literacy.
 Executive Function, - the ability to think straight and self –regulate, is also called cognitive control and is critical for success in school and life.
 It is more strongly associated with school readiness than intelligence quotients, and is important for academic achievement throughout the school years.

 Tools of the Mind Achievement

-At the end of school year 2011-2012, assessment indicators revealed that all regular education Pre-K-3 students had attained the third and some the fifth level of scaffolded writing and drawing their verbal statements on their Play Plans.
+At the end of school year 2014-2015, assessment indicators revealed that all regular education Pre-K-3 students had attained the third and some the fifth level of scaffolded writing and drawing their verbal statements on their Play Plans.
 They could recognize and point to their first names and could recognize, point and count numerals up to ten(10) and higher.
-Seventy seven percent (77%) of Pre-K 4 students could recognize, read and write their first names, and therefore met and/or exceeded the literacy school goal of sixty percent (60%).
+Teachers met their goal objectives that were based students end of the year assessments.